hieubkvn123/UOWBookingSystem/README.md

 # UOWBookingSystem
 Staff/Student Room Booking System for UOW

-This project is a part of module CSIT 214 at the University of Wollongong
+This project is a part of module CSIT 214 - IT Project Management at the University of Wollongong

 # Frameworks and Languages used :
 	--> Staff portal : Flask (Python), JQuery